TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 ## have to square fitted values, since they are sd estimates, not variance estimates:
 wts <- 1 / (fitted(fit.sd) ^ 2)

+## now fit a model using the weights:
 fit2 <- lm(formula(fit1), data=warpbreaks, weights=wts)
 plot(fit2, which=1:6)             ## note scale-location plot flat now (which is good)